OmniQuery: Contextually Augmenting Captured Multimodal Memory to Enable Personal Question Answering: INTRODUCTION

-To achieve this, we propose \codename, a novel approach designed to robustly and comprehensively answer users' queries on their captured memories. \codename has two key components: \one a question-agnostic pipeline to augment captured memories with contextual information extracted from other related memories to produce \textit{context-augmented} memories, and \two a natural language question answering system that retrieves these processed memories and generates comprehensive answers with referenced captured memories as evidence.
-The processing pipeline in \one is informed by the taxonomy of contextual information that we generated from a one-month diary study with 29 participants.
-Specifically, we collected and analyzed 299 user queries, identifying the types of contextual information that would be most useful for augmenting capture memories.
-We identified three types of personal questions (direct content queries, contextual filters, and hybrid queries) and generated a taxonomy of three major categories (atomic context, composite context, and semantic knowledge) which then guide the design of memory augmentation pipeline to enhance memory retrieval comprehensiveness.
-For \textit{(ii)}, \codename employs a retrieval-augmented architecture: given a user input query, it (1) augments the query via a rewriting strategy, and (2) retrieves related memories from the augmented data and uses an LLM to generate the final answer, along with the reference memory instances.
+To facilitate QA on personal captured memories, we propose \codename, a novel approach designed to robustly and comprehensively answer users' queries on their captured memories. \codename has two key components: \one a question-agnostic pipeline to augment captured memories with contextual information extracted from other related memories to produce \textit{context-augmented memories}, and \two a natural language QA system that retrieves these processed memories and generates comprehensive answers with referenced captured memories as evidence.
+The design of \codename{} is informed by a taxonomy of contextual information that we generated from a one-month diary study with 29 participants.
+Specifically, we collected and analyzed 299 user queries to identify three types of personal questions (direct content queries, contextual filters, and hybrid queries) and three categories of contextual information (atomic context, composite context, and semantic knowledge).
+For~\two, \codename employs a retrieval-augmented architecture: given a user input query, it augments the query via a rewriting strategy, retrieves related memories from the augmented data, and generates the final answer with referenced memory instances via an LLM.

 To evaluate \codename, we conducted a user evaluation with 10 participants against a generic RAG-based baseline.
 The participants tested queries both logged during the diary study and generated during the evaluation session on a subset of their own captured memories.
 For each tested query, participants rated the user perceived correctness and completeness of the answers generated by both systems in a blinded manner.
-The results show that \codename effectively answers different types of queries on users' personal memories, outperforming the baseline with higher accuracy (71.5\%, exceeding the baseline by 27.6\%) and winning or tying 74.5\% of the time in direct comparisons, which are based on user-perceived accuracy and completeness.
+The results show that \codename effectively answers different types of queries on users' personal memories, outperforming the baseline with higher accuracy (71.5\%, exceeding the baseline by 27.6\%) and winning or tying 74.5\% of the time in direct comparisons.